Oklahoma now offers online voter registration. Here's what to know

 People are also reading…

-Previously, Oklahomans had to download a voter registration application and mail the completed form to their county election board.
+Previously, Oklahomans could register at a county election board office or tag agency or at a voter registration drive, or they could download a voter registration application and mail the completed form to their county election board, but they couldn't register online.

 "Oklahoma's new Online Voter Registration System allows citizens to securely complete and submit a Voter Registration Application electronically from a desktop or mobile device," State Election Board Secretary Paul Ziriax said in a news release.
 "Best of all, the system has undergone rigorous testing to ensure it is safe and secure."

-• Be a U.S. citizen and Oklahoma resident who is at least 18 years old or who will celebrate their 18th birthday by Election Day;
+• Be a U.S. citizen and Oklahoma resident who is at least 18 years old or who will be 18 by the next election day;

-• Have a valid Oklahoma driver's license or state identification card issued by Service Oklahoma; and
+• Have a valid Oklahoma driver's license or state-issued identification card; and

+• Allow access to the digital signature included in the Oklahoma driver license or state ID card record.

 Proponents of online voter registration have long expressed optimism that this new system could increase voter turnout.
 Oklahoma had the nation's lowest overall voter participation rate in the 2020 general election.
 Voter turnout has remained low ever since.

+“Oklahoma does have low voter turnout traditionally,” Staggs said.
+“Anything the state can do to decrease the number of hurdles in the voting process is certainly a step in the right direction.”

-When Oklahoma City Mayor David Holt served in the state Senate, he cited the state's low voter registration and turnout figures as a key reason why he introduced legislation authorizing online voter registration.
+When Oklahoma City Mayor David Holt served in the state Senate, he cited the state's low voter registration and turnout as a key reason he introduced the legislation authorizing online voter registration.

 Technical issues at the Department of Public Safety delayed the implementation of an online voter registration system, according to Oklahoma Watch.
 The State Election Board's voter registration portal is linked to the Department of Public Safety and Service Oklahoma's driver's license database so application information can easily be cross-checked and verified.